Optimal Hamiltonian for a quantum state with finite entropy: Appendix

-Assume now that the $n$-tuple $\{a_i\}_{i=1}^{n}$ contains equal numbers (i.e. $a_i=a_{i-1}$ for some $i>1$ which means that $b(i)=b(i-1)$ due to (\ref{b-r-f})).
+Assume now that the $n$-tuple $\{a_i\}_{i=1}^{n}$ contains equal numbers (i.e. $a_i=a_{i+1}$ for some $i\in I_n$ which means that $b_i=b_{i+1}$ due to (\ref{b-r-f})).
 In this case we may repeat the above steps with the appropriate modification used Lemma \ref{ml-3} below.
-Steps $1$ and $C$ should not be modified.
 We will show how Steps $2$ and $k+1$ should be modified.
+Steps $1$ and $C$ remain the same.